-The only class requiring registration is Beginning Bridge (see rates below).
-All classes other than Beginning Bridge will be drop-in only.
+The only class requiring registration is Bridge Basics (see rates below).
+All classes other than Bridge Basics will be drop-in only.
 Students may move between courses and supervised play as desired from week to week.
-Charges are on a per-lesson basis, paid to the instructor.
+Except for Bridge Basics, charges are on a per-lesson basis, paid to the instructor.
 Non-transferable five-class punch cards can be purchased from the instructor at a discounted rate.

 SJCC members $13